Author: Lee Martens

 If you’re a dreamer, there is no doubt you have had your heart broken a few times, whether it was by the people you loved or by your own thoughts.
 ‘Secrets of a Broken Heart’ is a poetry collection to carry you through the heartbreak.
 It tells a story of healing, of how nothing matters more than to just keep dreaming no matter how much it hurts at times.

-Secrets of a Broken Heart is a debut poetry collection that covers a couple of different topics, from feelings of sadness and heartbreak after a breakup, the excitement of a new love, to the anxiety of writing and creating art.
+Secrets of a Broken Heart is a debut poetry collection that covers a couple of different topics: feelings of sadness and heartbreak after a breakup, the excitement of new love, or the anxiety of writing and creating art.
 It is a wide collection that follows a similar free verse style that has become popular in poetry in recent years.

 “Honey, you are so pretty that